 There are 13 allotments within the proposed withdrawal area that were not class members to the MSA.
 Coal for allotments 1069, 1081, and 261403 was reserved to the United States under all or a portion of the allotments' surface extents.
 Additionally, the BIA considers allotment 258758 an Indian allotment, but the patent vehicle specifies that it is a traditional homestead patent for stock raising.
-As such, coal was explicitly reserved to the United States for allotment 258758.
-Allotment 260804, including minerals, was explicitly reconveyed to the United States prior to the MSA.
+As such, coal was explicitly reserved to the United States prior to the MSA.
 The patents for allotments 894 and 934 were canceled by the BIA prior to the MSA.
 As such, these allotments are situated above federal coal rights that are proposed for withdrawal.
 Allotments 233, 260576, 260970, 279560, 279561, and 280249 were not MSA class members, and no federal mineral rights exist for the underlying patents.